nova-rey/Screaming-Penguin/docs/GETTING_STARTED.md

 ## Installer Artifact

 Screaming Penguin ships a single installer image: `screaming-penguin.img`.
-The image includes a preformatted `CONFIG` partition so you can flash it, mount `/config`, and immediately drop your `installer-config.yml` + rootfs tarball without additional partition juggling.
-The hybrid ISO build has been pruned from this repository; historical instructions remain in `docs/USING_ISO.md`, but any modern ISO path lives in the external Ouroboros side project.
+The image exposes a preformatted `SP_CONFIG` partition so you can flash it, mount `/config`, and immediately drop your `installer-config.yml` plus the `/os/` rootfs tarball (e.g., `rootfs.tar.gz` or `rootfs.tar.zst`) without additional partition juggling.
+The hybrid ISO build has been pruned from this repository;
+historical instructions remain in `docs/USING_ISO.md`, but any modern ISO path lives in the external Ouroboros side project.

 ⸻